Rudy Carlton

 Rudy Carlton (born c.
 1984) is an American football coach.
-He is the offensive coordinator and quarterbacks coach for JSerra Catholic High School; a position he has since 2023.
+He currently serves as head coach at Oaks Christian School in Westlake Village, California.
+From 2023 to 2025, he was the offensive coordinator and quarterbacks coach for JSerra Catholic High School.
 He previously coached for Azusa Pacific, including a stint as the head coach in 2020 prior to the university cutting football.
 He also coached at West Florida.
 He played college football for Azusa Pacific as a quarterback and professionally for the Texas Copperheads and Boise Burn of af2.